 “While automated investment tools may offer clear benefits — including low cost, ease of use and broad access — it is important to understand their risks and limitations before using them.
 Investors should be wary of tools that promise better portfolio performance,” according to the Securities & Exchange commission.

 Below shows the performance of various robo-advisors based on the same profile filled out on each platform.
 The goal was to get a 60% equity / 40% fixed income asset allocation.
-Not bad given the S&P 500 was up 10% for 2016, and fixed income was only up 3%.
 The math would dictate a 60/40 portfolio split would return 7.2% instead.

 No Human Hand Holding For Pure Robos

 Though robo-advisors do their best at personalizing their advice to your particular situation and your financial goals, at the end of the day, they are using an algorithm to make big financial decisions.
 The good thing is, so are all the traditional financial advisors who charge 1-3%.
 Most all investment advice is based on Modern Portfolio Theory, which was pioneered in the 50s, and subsequently refined each year.